oskarvh/ComSciCalculator/utils/README.md

 * Python 3.7
 * TBD

+To run the script, `cd` into the `utils/fontConverter` directory, and run `python fontConverter.py`.

-The script generates .h files located in the utils/fontConverter/output_files directory, and uses files located in the utils/fontConverter/input_files directory.
+The script generates .h files located in the `utils/fontConverter/output_files` directory.
 Note that these files are not checked in, and needs to be temporarily populated by the user.
-To check in the generated file, that file needs to be moved to the software/firmware_workspace/tm4c123_freertos_comscicalc/fonts directory and subsequently checked in there.
+To add the files to the font library, copy the content of the output directory to the font library using the following command: `cp output_files/* ../../software/display/fonts/.`

 From there, the files can be used in the firmware project.